-1 The following meeting structure is a recommendation only.
+2 The following meeting structure is a recommendation only.
 The Chair may decide to allow all attendees to be present at the same time, but not allow cross-examination

-- 7.4 Conduct at meetings - 7.4.1 In most cases, each party is helpful, polite and patient, and accepts that it takes time to resolve a dispute.
-However, the conduct of some participants can make investigating and resolving a complaint difficult, or they may behave in a way that is unacceptable or inappropriate. - 7.4.2 The Trust will never tolerate aggressive or intimidating behaviour, violence or abuse towards anyone attending a Complaints Review Panel meeting.
+- 7.4.2 The Trust will never tolerate aggressive or intimidating behaviour, violence or abuse towards anyone attending a Complaints Review Panel meeting.
 This may include behaviour or language (verbal or non-verbal) that may cause individuals to feel afraid, threatened or abused; and it may include threats, personal verbal abuse, derogatory remarks and rudeness. - 7.4.3 It is the responsibility of the panel members to monitor the conduct of those attending a panel meeting.
 If a member of the panel decides that an attendee is exhibiting unacceptable behaviour, in the first instance they will be asked to desist from that behaviour.
-If this request is ignored they may be asked to leave the meeting. - 7.5 The Role of the Clerk (or Company Secretary in exceptional cases) - To set up the Complaints Panel and invite all relevant parties. - To ask for any written representations and supporting documentation. - To circulate any representations in advance of the meeting, including a report from Stage 2 of the complaints process and a written account of the complaint from the Complainant, if available. - To take detailed minutes of the meeting as a record of the evidence considered by the Complaints Panel (these minutes should be available to all parties on request). - To provide advice to the Complaints Panel once the other parties have left the room. - To write to all parties after the meeting with the Complaints Panel's findings.
+If this request is ignored they may be asked to leave the meeting.

+7.5 The Role of the Clerk (or Company Secretary in exceptional cases)

+- To set up the Complaints Panel and invite all relevant parties. - To ask for any written representations and supporting documentation. - To circulate any representations in advance of the meeting, including a report from Stage 2 of the complaints process and a written account of the complaint from the Complainant, if available. - To take detailed minutes of the meeting as a record of the evidence considered by the Complaints Panel (these minutes should be available to all parties on request). - To provide advice to the Complaints Panel once the other parties have left the room. - To write to all parties after the meeting with the Complaints Panel's findings.